MicrocontrollersDev/Alternatives/SkyblockExtras.md

 **Check out [SkyClient](https://discord.com/invite/VH6fdBYzQQ) for an instant installer ~~& updater~~ for the mods listed above and more!**

-Note: Using SkyblockCatia is not recommended, since it has many incompatibilities and some features that aren't even for Skyblock.
+**Note**: Using SkyblockCatia is not recommended, since it has many incompatibilities and some features that aren't even for Skyblock.
 It's the bloatiest mod I've ever seen, and the config menu is literal hell.

 # Reasons NOT to Buy or Use SBE:

 - [**Shitty puzzle solvers v1**](https://i.imgur.com/zXydj0j.png)
 - [**Shitty features v1**](https://i.imgur.com/T3V8kDQ.png)
 - [**Shitty features v2**](https://i.imgur.com/mFdaV2n.png)